Quaqqer/Quaqqer.dev/README.md

-# empa.xyz - My personal website
+# Quaqqer.dev - My personal website

 This project is created in Deno.
 In order to run, install deno and run the following: